MickyBrady/Pipeline-Project/README.md

-Computational Biology Pipeline Project
+# Computational Biology Pipeline Project

-#Pipeline for Transcriptome Analysis
+This project aims to develop a Python wrapper script to automate the execution of various bioinformatics tools for analyzing HCMV transcriptomes.

-#Step 1: Retrieving Transcriptomes from SRA and Converting to FASTQ Files
+# Step 1: Retrieving Transcriptomes from SRA and Converting to FASTQ Files

-We first retrieve the transcriptomes from SRA (Sequence Read Archive) for the patient donors to begin the analysis pipeline.
-This step involves downloading the SRA files and converting them to paired-end FASTQ files using `fastq-dump`.